gerbenmeyer/react-i18nify-mobx/README.md

 </Provider>
 ```

-For more on inserting stores in React apps, see [`mobx-react`](https://github.com/mobxjs/mobx-react).
+To learn more about inserting stores in React apps, please have a look at [`mobx-react`](https://github.com/mobxjs/mobx-react).

 Now you're all set up to unleash the power of `react-i18nify-mobx`!